Careers in Northwestern IT

 - Department: Northwestern IT Communications

-- Number of Open Positions: Not Currently Hiring
+- Number of Open Positions: Currently Filled

-- Base Wage: $13.50
+- Base Wage: $14.00

 The Northwestern IT Communications team is seeking a self-motivated, high-energy student with a passion for marketing, strategic communication, and digital storytelling.
 The student will directly support the communications team as they develop and implement a comprehensive, campus-wide communication and marketing strategy that raises awareness for Northwestern IT’s services, initiatives, and priorities, all in support of the University’s ambitious mission and strategic priorities.